 5 Key Use Cases for AI in Learning and Development

 AI has quickly become one of the most talked-about topics in learning and development.
-It’s a major topic at industry conferences, featured on nearly every LMS vendor’s website, and a frequent point of discussion across the L&D space.
+It’s a major topic at industry conferences, featured on nearly every learning management system (LMS) vendor’s website, and a frequent point of discussion across the L&D space.

-While the workforce is still divided between those fully embracing AI and those approaching it with caution, one thing is clear: AI is changing how learning and development teams operate.
-And the momentum is only building.
+How businesses are integrating AI tools varies.
+Some have fully embraced it, and others are approaching it with caution.
+One thing is clear: AI is changing how learning and development teams operate.
+The momentum is only building.

 The Most Common Ways L&D Teams Are Using AI